South Australia Act 1834: Background

-The Act
+Provisions

-The Act recognised that these lands were inhabitable, and made provision for colonisation, government, and the funding of the new settlement on these lands.
+The act recognised that these lands were inhabitable, and made provision for colonisation, government, and the funding of the new settlement on these lands.
 The Act states that the land specified by the Act is "waste" and "unoccupied".
 This statement was subsequently modified slightly by the Letters Patent establishing the Province of South Australia in 1836, which acknowledged some rights and occupation by Aboriginal people.
+(Note: The actual name of the colony, and its capital Adelaide, were given later.
+South Australia is a tautological place name (Australia being Latin for "southern land"), even though its territory was not the southernmost part of the Australian continent, nor of mainland Australia.)

 The Act specifically provided for a limited independence of Government, whereby all laws made by the government in South Australia were to be presented to the King-in-Council in the United Kingdom.
 The Act defined the province of South Australia as being "...that part of Australia which lies between the meridians of the one hundred and thirty-second and one hundred and forty-first degrees of east longitude, and between the southern ocean and the twenty-six degrees of south latitude, together with all and every the islands adjacent thereto, and the bays and gulphs".
 However, the Act gave control of the new colony to the Colonial Office as well as the Commissioners, which led to tension between the two and caused problems later.

 The money raised by the sale and leasing of land constituted what was called an Emigration Fund which was to be applied to the cost of conveying further immigrants from Great Britain and Ireland, in equal proportions of men and women, under 30 years of age.
 The colony was to be convict-free.
 The Act specified that those immigrating to South Australia, under the Emigration Fund, should be a married couple under the age of thirty, and that they both, along with any children they had, must immigrate to South Australia.
 The Act also specifically forbade the transportation of convicts to South Australia.